armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 ```

 The reason why `p7zip` ignores it is likely that it only looks at how the data
-is stored or compressed, determines that it can and then ignores the version
+is stored or compressed, determines that (in this case) it can unpack the data
-number.
+and then simply ignores the version number in both the local file header and
+the central directory.

 ### General purpose bit flag